At Rye Country Day, supporting students along their multifaceted journey from dependent to independent learners is a team effort.

-- Our Full-time College Counselors
+- Full-time College Counselors

 Counseling for non-academic issues is also available in the three divisions of the School.
-A part-time psychologist and two social workers provide short-term counseling to students and families.
+A part-time psychologist and two social workers provide counseling support to students and families.
 A consulting psychiatrist is also available.

-Overall, the School’s counseling staff consults with administrators, faculty, students, and parents about developmental, behavioral, and emotional issues that affect the progress of the students and the well being of the community.Counselors :
+The School’s counseling staff consults with administrators, faculty, students, and parents about developmental, behavioral, and emotional issues that affect the progress of the students and the well being of the community.Counselors :

 - Provide individual short-term counseling